deibid/quantified-humanist/week-1/David's Data Double.md

 #### WhatsApp (188 KB)

 WhatsApp is my main messaging platform.
 I use it all the time and have been using it for almost 10 years.
-The data is a bit dissapointing, it show only my app settings, my profile picture, the groups I'm a part of and my device information.
+The data is a bit disappointing, it show only my app settings, my profile picture, the groups I'm a part of and my device information.

 #### Instagram (8.1 MB)